10-2-pursuit/Fullstack-team-sprint/README.md

 ### Wireframes

-Your application should follow the provided [wireframes](/assets/wireframes)
+Your application should follow the provided wireframse listed in FullsTackSprintWireframes.pdf

 ### App Pages/Views
 # Community Event Space Booking App Pages and Views